 - 1 Tbsp garlic powder

 - 3 Tbsp butter

 - 2 Tbsp cold butter, seperated into 1 Tbsp portions

 - Beef stock (for pan sauce, only if needed)

 - SEAR: Bring a large pan up to high heat.
 Just before cooking, add 1 Tbsp butter.
 Next, add the chuck roast to the pan, pressing it into the bottom of the pan to help all surfaces get a good sear.
 Cook for 60 seconds on every surface.
 Use tongs to hold it on end, allowing the sides and ends to cook as well.

-- Cut roast against the grain and serve with pan sauce spooned over top.
+- TO SERVE: Cut roast against the grain and serve with pan sauce spooned over top.

 - Category: Dinner, Main Course